betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 The comparison is with the Intel Core i7-9750H, which is a high-end, 45 W maximum TDP part that MSRPs for $395.
 In comparison, the M1 is estimated to cost about $50, and the entire M1 Mac Mini only has a 39 W TDP total at maximum load; the M1 itself is reported to have a 15 W maximum TDP.
 Where the comparison between the M1 and the Intel Core i7-9750H gets even more impressive is when looking at the M1's energy utilization running x86-64 code under Rosetta 2: the M1 is _still_ about 3 times more energy efficient than the Intel Core i7-9750H to do the same work.
-Put another way, the M1 is an arm64 processor that can run emulated non-native x86-64 code _faster than a modern native x86-64 processor that cost 5x more and uses 3x more energy can_.
+Put another way, the M1 is an arm64 processor that can run emulated x86-64 code _faster than a modern native x86-64 processor that cost 5x more and uses 3x more energy can_.

 Another interesting observation is that the for the same work, the M1 is actually more energy efficient than the Raspberry Pi 4B as well!
 In the case of the Raspberry Pi 4B comparison, while the M1's maximum TDP is 3.75x higher than the Broadcom BCM2711's maximum TDP, the M1 is also around 20x faster to complete each render; the M1's massive performance uplift more than offsets the higher maximum TDP.